Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### When the Development Team can change their practices, tools or techniques?
+### When the Developers can change their practices, tools or techniques?

 - [x] Whenever needed.
 - [ ] At the end of each release.